cbisaillon/kaggle_projects/README.md

 ### Twitter customer support bot
 I am building a customer support chatbot by using a dataset containing tweets from companies customer support pages.
 The dataset is available here: https://www.kaggle.com/thoughtvector/customer-support-on-twitter

+### Chess move prediction
+Using a dataset of chess moves recorded during games, I will attempt to build a model that is able to play chess.